iuryol/JWT-API_athentication/README.md

 ## Run php artisan serve to start local server

-## You can run the automataded test if you want - php artisan test
+## You can run the automated test if you want - php artisan test

 ## See the Api documentation accessing http://localhost:8000/api/documentation